dibay/data-512/w1/a1/README.md

 5- final  single CSV document(en-wikipedia_traffic_200712-202009.csv) with the following variables was created: year, month, pagecount_desktop_views, pagecount_mobile_views,pageview_mobile_app_views

+# Vallues of all fields:
+year (year of the access)
+month (month of the access)
+pagecount_desktop_views (number of the desktop views available from pagecount API) pagecount_mobile_views (number of the mobile views available from pagecount API) pageview_desktop_views (number of the desktop views available from pageview API) pageview_mobile_views (number of the mobile views available from pageview API) pagecount_all_views (total number of the desktop and mobile view avaialable from pagecount API) pageview_all_views (total number of the desktop and mobile view avaialable from pageview API)

 # Data analysis
 year and month were indexed and line chart of all the variables across year-month were plotted